fabiokung/cqueue/README.md

 * Linux only, I have not had time to make shm usage portable (with `shm_open(3)` on darwin/osx, for example).

-* Queue state is on tmpfs, but nothing prevents it to be on durable filesystems/storage, as long as mmap semantics are preserved.
+* Queue state is on `tmpfs`, but nothing prevents it to be on durable filesystems/storage, as long as `mmap` semantics are preserved.
 A durable storage plus an append only journal could make this an interesting option for a persistent/durable concurrent queue.

 * Only `uint16` values can be queued for now.

+* Processes crashing right after successfully Dequeueing an item, but before a node is added back to the freelist, can cause memory to leak (nodes can get orphaned).
+This can possibly be solved with a stop-the-world reaper that detects orphaned nodes and add them back to the freelist.
+Maybe someday.

+* Concurrent Queues can currently be safely shared across multiple processes, but it may be lacking some memory barriers to allow thread safety inside a single process (across many goroutines).
+The Go runtime guarantees ordering without explicit synchronization for a single goroutine.
+This shouldn't be too hard to fix.

 [paper]: http://dl.acm.org/citation.cfm?id=248106